Skip to Main Content

 What is Artificial Intelligence?

-History of the term A.I. and the underlying concept
+History of the term & its core concept

 ...the artificial intelligence problem is taken to be that of making a machine behave in ways that would be called intelligent if a human were so behaving.